We want Google to provide a "one-stop" site where users can opt out of tracking across the company's platforms.

 Each year, Google changes its search algorithm around 500–600 times.
 While most of these changes are minor, Google occasionally rolls out a "major" algorithmic update (such as Google Panda and Google Penguin) that affects search results in significant ways.
 For search marketers, knowing the dates of these Google updates can help explain changes in rankings and organic website traffic and ultimately improve search engine optimization.
 Below, we’ve listed the major algorithmic changes that have had the biggest impact on search.

 We’ve also simplified the interface, giving users one location for all patent-related searching and intuitive search fields.
 And thanks to Google Translate, users can search for foreign patent documents using English keywords.
-As we said in our May 2015 on the PTO’s Patent Quality Initiative, we hope this tool will make patent examination more efficient and help stop bad patents from issuing which would be good for innovation and benefit the public.
+May 2015 on the PTO’s Patent Quality Initiative, we hope this tool will make patent examination more efficient and help stop bad patents from issuing which would be good for innovation and benefit the public.

 2013 Google+ is Google - There's No Avoiding Google+